House poised to launch new probe of Jan. 6 insurrection - The Boston Globe

 WASHINGTON (AP) — The House is poised to launch a new investigation of the Jan.
-6 Capitol insurrection on Wednesday with expected approval of a 13-person select committee to probe the violent attack.
+6 Capitol insurrection on Wednesday with expected approval of a special committee to probe the violent attack.

-In a memo to all House Republicans late Tuesday, No. 2 House Republican Steve Scalise urged his members to vote against the resolution, saying the select panel “is likely to pursue a partisan agenda” in investigating the siege by former President Donald Trump’s supporters.
-Scalise and McCarthy have so far declined to say whether Republicans will even participate.
+Most Republicans are expected to oppose the panel.
+In a memo to all House Republicans late Tuesday, No. 2 House Republican Steve Scalise urged his members to vote against the resolution, saying the committee “is likely to pursue a partisan agenda” in investigating the siege by former President Donald Trump’s supporters.
+Republicans want to move on from the insurrection — and Trump’s role — and Scalise and McCarthy have declined to say whether Republicans will even participate.

+Pelosi moved to form the committee after Senate Republicans blocked the creation of a separate independent and bipartisan panel that would have been evenly split between the parties and modeled after a commission that investigated the 9/11 terrorist attacks.

 Advertisement